Advice - What the new 2025 pick-up truck tax change rules will cost you

 Kia Tasman load bed

-As of April 2025, significant tax changes have been implemented for double and extended cab pick-up trucks in the UK.
+As of April 2025, significant tax changes have been implemented for double cab pick up trucks and extended cab pick-up trucks in the UK.

 For Vehicle Excise Duty (VED), also known as road tax, the rate remains at the commercial level of £345 per year, ensuring continued affordability for business users.